mvolkmann/blog/src/astro.md

 This is an alternative to implementing interactive components using another framework such as React, Svelte, or Vue.

+However, Astro components are always rendered at build time or on the server (SSR).
+It is not possible for runtime changes to their props to trigger them to re-render.
+We can register event listeners that either directly update the DOM or update Alpine `x-data` objects.
+Directly updating the DOM is considerably more tedious and error prone than implementing components in a framework like Svelte.

 #### Defining Functions

 Often Astro components that use Alpine need to call custom JavaScript functions.